-Georgina Schroeder, One Little Bella
+Georgina Schroeder, Author of One Little Bella

 I'm a mom, caregiver, and student going to college, working caring for elderly people and publishing children's books with my favorite illustrator, Sam Balling.